62 Notable alumni of

 Biography

-Leslie-Burl McLemore is an American civil rights activist and political leader from Jackson, Mississippi.
+Leslie-Burl McLemore is an American civil rights activist and political leader from Walls, Mississippi.
 He served as interim mayor of Jackson following the death of Frank Melton on May 7, 2009 until the inauguration of re-elected mayor Harvey Johnson, Jr. on July 3, 2009.

 37. Mamie Locke